What is the Indiana Trails Program grant?

 How do I apply?

-If you have questions regarding ITP or want to discuss potential projects, contact:
+If you have questions regarding ITP or want to set up a pre-application meeting, contact: